rawmodel/framework/README.md

 **Document.prototype.validate()**: Promise<InvalidFieldError[]>

-> Validates all document fields and returns errors.
+> Validates all document fields and returns a list of `InvalidFieldError` errors for all invalid fields.

 ### Field